istio/istio.io/content/docs/tutorial/add-istio.md

 microservices code.
 And also note that you enable Istio without disrupting your application, it continues to run and serve user requests.

-1. Disable mututal TLS authentication in your namespace (will be explained later):
+1. Disable mutual TLS authentication in your namespace (will be explained later):

     {{< text bash >}}
     $ kubectl apply -f - <<EOF